 Purpose and link to strategy Operation Maximum opportunity To provide an appropriate fee level.
-The Chair is paid an annual fee and the Non-Executive Directors are paid a base fee and additional responsibility fees, for example for the role of Senior Non-Executive Director remuneration is determined within the limits set by the Articles of Association.
-To attract individuals with the necessary experience and ability.
-Independent Director or for chairing a Board Committee.
-There is no maximum prescribed fee increase, although fee increases for To make a significant contribution to the Group's activities while also Fees are normally reviewed annually.
-Non-Executive Directors will not normally reflecting the time commitment and responsibility of the role.
+The Chair is paid an annual fee and the Non-Executive Directors are paid a base fee and additional Non-Executive Director remuneration is determined within the limits set by the To attract individuals with the Articles of Association. necessary experience and ability.
+Independent Director or for chairing a Board Committee There is no maximum prescribed fee increase, although fee increases for To make a significant contribution to the Group's activities while also Non-Executive Directors will not normally reflecting the time commitment and responsibility of the role.
 Each Non-Executive Director is also entitled to a reimbursement of necessary travel and other expenses including associated tax costs. exceed the average increase awarded to Executive Directors.
 Increases may be above this level if there is an increase in the scale, scope or responsibility of the role.
-Non-Executive Directors do not participate in any share scheme or annual bonus scheme and are not eligible to join the Group's pension schemes. , , , , , , , , , , , , , , , , , , , , Performance and provisions for th Performance and provisions for the recovery Not applicable.
+Non-Executive Directors do not participate in any share scheme or annual bonus scheme and are not eligible to join the Group's pension schemes.
+Performance and provisions for the recovery Not applicable.

-Genevieve Sangudi Chair of the Remuneration Committee 24 March 2025
+Genevieve Sangudi Chair of the Remuneration Committee

+24 March 2025